web-dave/webdave.de/src/assets/posts/angular-elements.md

 class MoinComponent extends HTMLElement {}
 ```

-You must define it to be able to register it with the Browser, therefore you have to call `customElements.define()` which takes two parameters.
+You must define it to be able to register it within the Browser, therefore you have to call `customElements.define()` which takes two parameters.
 The first parameter is the TagName, the second parameter is the Class you want to register for this TagName.
 There are some very important rules you have to follow when it comes to creating CustomElements.

 1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
 So the HTML parser can distinguish CustomElements from regular HTML elements (e.g. `<p>`, `<h1>`...).
 It also ensures forward compatibility when new tags are added to the HTML specifications (HTML tags are named without using dashes).